Military brat

 A military brat (colloquial or military slang) is a child of serving or retired military personnel.
 Military brats are associated with a unique subculture and cultural identity.
 A military brat's childhood or adolescent life may be immersed in military culture to the point where the mainstream culture of their home country may seem foreign or peripheral.
 In many countries where there are military brat subcultures, the child's family moves great distances from one non-combat assignment to another for much of their youth.

 For highly mobile military brats, a mixed cultural identity often results, due to exposure to numerous national or regional cultures.
 Within military culture, the term military brat is not considered to be a pejorative (as in describing a spoiled child), but rather connotes affection and respect.
 War-related family stresses, including long-term war-related absence of a parent, as well as war aftermath issues, are common features of military brat life in some countries, although the degree of war-involvement of individual countries with military brat subcultures may vary.

 Life and culture

 A common pattern in these subcultures is a heavy childhood and adolescent immersion in military culture to the point of marginalizing (or having significant feelings of difference in relation to) one's national civilian culture.
 This is characterized by a strong identification with military culture rather than civilian culture.
 Another term for this is the "militarization of childhood".

-In some countries where military brat subcultures occur, there may also be an itinerant or modern nomadic lifestyle involved as the child follows their military parent(s) from base to base, in many cases never having a hometown (or at least going through very long periods of being away from one's home town).
+In some countries where military brat subcultures occur, there may also be an itinerant or modern nomadic lifestyle involved as the child follows their military parent(s) from base to base, in many cases never having a home town (or at least going through very long periods of being away from one's home town).
 It also can involve living outside of one's home country at or near overseas military bases in foreign cultures, or in regions within one's home country far from one's home region, along with experiences of significant cultural difference in either case.
 Highly mobile military brat subcultures have also been described as modern nomadic or peripatetic subcultures.